Web3Camp-Labs/hardhat-metamask-connector/README.md

 # hardhat-metamask-connector

-Hardhat Metamask Connector is a tool to connect your metamask with your hardhat development environment, and let you say byebye to exposing your mnemonic or private key.
+Hardhat Metamask Connector is a tool to connect your metamask with your hardhat development environment, and let you say bye-bye to exposing your mnemonic or private key.

 # Install